ebonnal/streamable/reddit.md

         .observe("written pokemons")
         # Catches any unexpected exception and raises at the end of the iteration
         .catch(finally_raise=True)
-        # Actually triggers a iteration, previous lines define lazy operations
+        # Actually triggers an iteration while previous lines define lazy operations
         .count()
     )
 ```

 # Comparison
-A lot of other libraries have filled the same need to chain lazy operations over an iterable (see [this stack overflow question among others](https://stackoverflow.com/questions/24831476/what-is-the-python-way-of-chaining-maps-and-filters/77978940?noredirect=1#comment138494051_77978940)), but the most adopted is the great [PyFunctional](https://github.com/EntilZha/PyFunctional).
+A lot of other libraries have filled the same need to chain lazy operations over an iterable (e.g. see [this stackoverflow question](https://stackoverflow.com/questions/24831476/what-is-the-python-way-of-chaining-maps-and-filters/77978940?noredirect=1#comment138494051_77978940)), but the most adopted is the great [PyFunctional](https://github.com/EntilZha/PyFunctional).
 For my use case I couldn't use PyFunctional out-of-the-box, I mainly missed:
 - full typing (allowing type checking via mypy)
 - iteration throttling
 - iteration process logging